Nicaraguan Canal and Development Project: Description

-Both the West Canal and the East Canal would each have one lock with 3 consecutive chambers to raise ships to the level of Lake Nicaragua that has an average water elevation of 31.3 m, with a range between 30.2 and 33.0 m.
+Both the West Canal and the East Canal would each have one lock with 3 consecutive chambers to raise ships to the level of Lake Nicaragua, which has an average water elevation of 31.3 m, with a range between 30.2 and 33.0 m.
 The western Brito Lock would be 14.5 km inland from the Pacific, and the eastern Camilo Lock would be 13.7 km inland from the Caribbean Sea.
 The dimensions of each of the locks' chambers are 520 m long, 75 m wide, and 27.6 m threshold depth.
 As locks generally define the limit on the size of ships that can be handled, the Nicaragua Canal would have allowed passage for larger ships than those that pass through the Panama Canal.
 For comparison the Panama Canal, after its 2016 expansion, is only 427 m long, 55 m wide, and 18.3 m deep.

 No water from Lake Nicaragua was planned to be used to flood the locks; water would have come from local rivers and recycling using water-saving basins.
 The Camilo lock would have been built adjacent to a new dam of the upper Punta Gorda River that creates a reservoir.
 This Atlanta Reservoir (or Lake Atlanta) would have a surface area of 395 km2.
 West of the Atlanta reservoir, the Rio Agua Zarca would have been dammed to create a second reservoir.
 This reservoir would have had a surface area of 48.5 km2 and hold 1100 e6L.
 A hydropower facility would be built at the dam and would have generated over 10 megawatts of power to be used for Camilo Lock operations.
 Both locks would also be connected to the country's power grid and have back-up generator facilities.
 It was estimated that each lock would have used about 9 megawatts of power.